Second anointing: Under Smith (1842–1844)

-First Performance of the Ritual
+First performance of the ritual

 Joseph Smith introduced the Nauvoo endowment in 1842, but stated that his work in establishing the "fullness of the priesthood" was not yet complete.
 In August 1843, church apostle Brigham Young stated that "[i]f any in the Church had the fullness of the priesthood, he did not know it".
 Young understood that the "fullness of the priesthood" involved an anointing as "king and priest", with the actual kingdom to be given after resurrection.
-The first time a Second Anointing was performed was on September 28, 1843, when Smith and one of his wives, Emma received it.
+The first time a Second Anointing was performed was on September 28, 1843, when Smith and one of his wives, Emma, received it.
 During Smith's lifetime, the second anointing was performed on at least 20 men and 17 women.
 Historian Gary James Bergera stated that the ordinance functioned as a de facto marriage sealing, though recipient Alpheus Cutler (founder of the Cutlerite branch of Mormonism) and two of his five wives (Abigail Andrews and Sally Cox) who also received the ordinance were not sealed at the time.
 Additionally, Orson Pratt and Parley P. Pratt received the ordinance without their wives.
 Many of the Anointed Quorum and Council of Fifty received their second anointing under Smith.
 About 40% of all male recipients of the ordinance in Smith's lifetime were in polygamous marriages.

 LDS practice under Young (1842–1877)

 After Smith's death, and the subsequent succession crisis, Young became leader for the majority of Smith's adherents.
 In January 1846, he began administering the second anointing in the nearly completed Nauvoo Temple.
 Young re-administered the ordinance to many of those who had received it under Smith, and he delegated his authority to others, who performed nearly 600 second anointings (some to polygamous unions) before the temple was closed on February 7, 1846.
-After migration to the Salt Lake Valley, records don't show the administration of further LDS second anointings for two decades (until 1866).
+After migration to the Salt Lake Valley, records do not show the administration of further LDS second anointings for two decades (until 1866).
 Beginning in the 1870s, second anointings began to be performed vicariously for dead members of the church.